dedsec995/Microservices-with-Spring-Boot/README.md

 # MicroServices with Spring Boot

 Three services, M1, M2, and M3, connect with each other over Kafka topic k1-topic and k2-topic in this project.
+M1 Geneates data and passes to M2
+M2 check the data and passes it to M3
 Finally,M3 writes to Cassandra(database)

 ## Installation